aamailhot/COMP_5450_AIML_Project/README.txt

    > 'my_awesome_function([inputs_1], [input_2])'

 = Structure and Usage =
+There are in fact TWO projects in this repo; a Matlab code base and a Python code base.
-This Matlab code base is organized in the following way (and is described in a rough workflow/hierarchy sequence).
+Each codebase is organized in the following way (and is described in a rough workflow/hierarchy sequence).

-== Top Level: setup_paths_XYZ ==
+== .\matlab_project\setup_paths_XYZ.m ==
 Various scripts to load the desired path structure into your Matlab environment in order to more easily access the other files herein.